Flexible control of the median of the false discovery proportion: Introduction

 Our procedure is partly inspired by an existing estimator of the fraction $\pi_0\in[0,1]$ of true hypotheses among all hypotheses.
 This estimator is mentioned in \citet{schweder1982plots} and advocated in \citet{storey2002direct}.
 We will refer to it as the Schweder-Spj{\o}tvoll-Storey estimator.
 Some publications refer to it as Storey's estimator or the Schweder-Spj{\o}tvoll estimator \citep{hoang2022usage}.
 The literature proposes multiple $\pi_0$ estimators based on \emph{p}-values \citep{rogan1978estimating,hochberg1990more,langaas2005estimating,meinshausen2006estimating,rosenblatt2021prevalence}.
 As a side result of our investigation of $\pi_0$ and FDP estimation, we add to this literature a novel $\pi_0$ estimator that is slightly different from Schweder-Spj{\o}tvoll-Storey, unless its tuning parameter is $0.5$.

 The proposed methodology also draws from an idea in \citet{hemerik2019permutation}, which is to construct simultaneous FDP bounds, called \emph{confidence envelopes}, in a manner that is partly data-based and partly reliant on a pre-specified family of candidate envelopes.
 The simultaneity of the constructed bounds allows for post hoc selection of rejection thresholds and hence post hoc specification of $\gamma$.
 The methodology proposed here is applicable in many situations where the method in \citet{hemerik2019permutation} is not.
-The reason is that the latter method is based on permuting data, which entails specific assumptions.
+The reason is that one cannot generally use permutations if one only has \emph{p}-values, which is the setting we assume.

-Our mFDP controlling approach conceptually relates to recent methods that bound the FDR by $\alpha$ by finding the largest \emph{p}-value threshold for which some conservative estimate of the FDP is below $\alpha$ \citep{barber2015controlling,li2017accumulation, luo2020competition,lei2021general,rajchert2022controlling}.
+Our mFDP controlling approach conceptually relates to recent methods that bound the FDR by $\alpha$ by finding the largest \emph{p}-value threshold for which some conservative estimate of the FDP is below $\alpha$ \citep{barber2015controlling,li2017accumulation,lei2018adapt,luo2020competition,lei2021general,rajchert2022controlling}.
 Those methods do not offer the simultaneity provided in the present paper.

-This paper is built up as follows.
-In Section \ref{secestimation} we propose simple, non-uniform, median unbiased estimates of $\pi_0$ and the FDP.
-Taking the simple estimate as a starting point, in Sections \ref{secoverv}-\ref{secspecific} we proceed to construct simultaneous FDP bounds.
-In Section \ref{secsimbounds} we provide particularly general results, including a result on admissibility.
-We then use the simultaneous bounds for mFDP control in Sections \ref{seccontr} and \ref{secadjp}.
+In Section \ref{secestimation}, we start with non-simultaneous estimation of the number of false positives.
+Section \ref{seccontrol} contains the main theoretical results, which build on Section \ref{secestimation}.
 In Section \ref{secsims} we use simulations to investigate properties of our method.
-We find that the method was valid in all considered simulation settings.
-In Section \ref{secdata} we apply our method to RNA-Seq data.
-We end with a discussion.
-The supplemental information contains extensions of our approach.
+We find that the method was valid in all considered simulation settings and had good power compared to competitors, especially in high-dimensional settings with many false hypotheses.
+The Supplementary Material contains proofs, additional simulations, an analysis of real RNA-Seq data and theoretical extensions of our results.